vitaliihonta/landing/mdoc/input/workflows-activities.md

 - In order to run ZIO, the `ZActivity.run` method requires an implicit `ZActivityRunOptions` available.
 - Under the hood, `ZActivityRunOptions[+R]` uses the `zio.Runtime[+R]` and Temporal Java SDK to complete the activity with ZIO's result

 It is worth it to note that fetching all the information about videos may take some time.
 Temporal allows activities to save a checkpoint with the latest fetching progress.
-You don't use this API right now, but we'll come back to it the next articles.
+You don't use this API right now, but we'll come back to it in the next articles.

 Finally, let's wrap the activity implementation into a `ZLayer` to simplify the dependency injection later:
 ```scala mdoc